eqcorrscan/EQcorrscan/eqcorrscan/doc/submodules/utils.correlate.rst

 caclulated to be more advantageous to your specific needs.

-There are currently 3 different correlations functions currently included in EQcorrscanq:
+There are currently 3 different correlations functions currently included in EQcorrscan:

     1. :func:`eqcorrscan.utils.correlate.numpy_normxcorr` known as "numpy"